twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PanoseValueHexadecimal** – Used with **PANOSE: Value: Show hexadecimal** in Font Properties: Characteristics.
 Default is off.
 * **RecalcAverageCharWidth** – Used with **When Saving Font Files: Recalc average char width** in Options: Font.
 Default is on.
 * **RecalcGlyphBoundingBoxes** – Used with **When Saving Font Files: Recalc glyph bounding boxes** in Options: Font.
 Default is off.
 * **RemoveDSIGTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove DSIG table** in Options: Font.
 Default is off.
-FontForge ignores this table when opening any font.
+FontForge ignores this table when opening any font. macOS requires this table to be present if the font is OpenType flavored PostScript format (otf).
 * **RemoveHdmxTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove hdmx table** in Options: Font.
 Default is on.
 FontForge ignores this table when opening any font.
 * **RemoveLTSHTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove LTSH table** in Options: Font.
 Default is on.
 FontForge ignores this table when opening any font.
 * **RemoveVDMXTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove VDMX table** in Options: Font.
 Default is on.
 FontForge ignores this table when opening any font.